Preparation of this accessibility statement

 Plymouth Marjon University is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-In order to provide a fix, our goal is to implement a CRM solution which will replace our forms built inhouse, which will provide a fully accessible solution.
-This is a long-term project and we aim to complete this by December 2023.
+In order to provide a long-term fix, our goal is to implement a CRM solution which will replace our forms built in-house, which will provide a fully accessible solution.
+This is a significant project and we aim to complete it by Winter 2027.

 In order to provide an alternative to these forms, we can support users to complete them.
 Users can contact hello@marjon.ac.uk to arrange this support which would vary depending on the form required.